kdresser/GACD-Project/README.md

-Getting and Cleaning Data - Course Project
+GaCD - Course Project
 ========================================================

-## Subset Samsung S3 Motion Data.
+## Subset and analyse Samsung S3 Motion Data.

 ### Overview

 Data were collected from subjects' Galaxy S3 smartphones while doing various activities.
-A full description of the data is at:
+A full description of the raw data is at:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The source data (taken on May 25, 2014) is at:
+The source data (taken on May 25, 2014) are at:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-### The steps taken to select a subset of the data were:
+## Part 1.

-### Load required libraries.
+### Take a subset of the raw data.
+Do some tidying.

 ```
 library(stats)
 library(plyr)
 ```

-### Read raw data.
+### Read the raw data.

 ```
 subjectsTest <- read.table('subject_test.txt')